 - I planned one heart sprinkle per square of fudge.
 I cut the fudge into 25 pieces, so I made five rows and five columns of heart sprinkles.

 - You may also add the heart sprinkles after the fudge is chilled and ready.
 Dab a bit of light corn syrup on the back of a heart sprinkle and attach to the fudge.
 (You can also do this if any of the hearts fall off after the fudge is ready.)

-- Chill until the fudge is well set, 2 to 4 hours.
+Chill until the fudge is well set, 2 to 4 hours, or overnight for firmer fudge.
 Cut into squares.